BarCamp: Structure and participatory process

-Unlike traditional conference formats, both BarCamps and FooCamps have a self-organizing character, relying on the passion and the responsibility of the participants.
+Unlike traditional conference formats, both BarCamps and FooCamps have a self-organizing character.
+The organizers of a BarCamp may choose the theme for the meeting, but those who choose to attend are in charge of the schedule.
 Attendees schedule sessions by writing on a whiteboard or putting a Post-It note on a 'grid' of sessions.
 Those giving sessions are discouraged from using the sessions for promotion.
 BarCamps are often organized largely through the web; anyone can initiate a BarCamp using the BarCamp wiki.

 Although the format is loosely structured, there are rules at BarCamp.
 All attendees are encouraged to present or facilitate a session or otherwise contribute to the event.
 Everyone is also asked to share information and experiences of the event via public web channels, including blogs, photo sharing, social bookmarking, Twitter, wikis, and IRC.
 This encouragement to share is a deliberate change from the "off-the-record by default" and "no recordings" rules at many invite-only participant driven conferences.
 It also turns a physical, face-to-face event into a 'hybrid event' which enables remote online engagement with BarCamp participants.